Contents

 Technical SEO

-Technology is the foundation of any successful search engine optimization for B2B websites.
-A strong content strategy loses its impact if the website is slow, confusing, or difficult to index.
+Technology is the foundation of any successful search engine optimization strategy for B2B websites.
+Even a strong content strategy loses its effectiveness if the website is slow, confusing, or difficult to index.

 - Core Web Vitals & Performance: Fast loading times are a sign of quality and trustworthiness.